 The option to retrofit at-risk vehicles

-Next, vehicles in need of repair will be returned to the high school students, who will carry out the necessary repairs in their workshops.
-Once again, this service will be completely free of charge!
-It’s your chance to drive safely without breaking the bank… So come one, come all!
+Next, vehicles at risk can be returned to the high school students, who will perform the necessary repairs in their workshops.
+Once again, this service will be completely free!
+It’s your chance to drive safely without skimping on savings… So come one, come all!

 "Students, Road Safety, and the Environment" Campaign